ember-learn/guides-source/guides/v3.7.0/components/triggering-changes-with-actions.md

 Since actions are functions that can be passed in by a parent component, they are able to return values when called.
 The most common scenario is for an action to return a promise so that the component can handle the action's completion.

-In our user `button-with-confirmation` component we want to leave the confirmation modal open until we know that the operation has completed successfully.
+In our user `ButtonWithConfirmation` component we want to leave the confirmation modal open until we know that the operation has completed successfully.
 This is accomplished by expecting a promise to be returned from `onConfirm`.
 Upon resolution of the promise, we set a property used to indicate the visibility of the confirmation modal.